zenml-io/zenml/docs/book/features/step-operators.md

 {% tab title="GCP Vertex AI" %}

-* First, you should create a [service account](https://cloud.google.com/iam/docs/service-accounts).
+* You need to have the `gcp` cli set up with the right credentials.
+Make sure you have the permissions to create and manage Vertex AI custom jobs.
+Preferably, you should create a [service account](https://cloud.google.com/iam/docs/service-accounts) with the right permissions to create Vertex AI jobs (`roles/aiplatform.admin`) and push to the Artifact/Container registry (`roles/(roles/storage.admin`).
+Then set the `GOOGLE_APPLICATION_CREDENTIALS` env variable to point to the service account file.

 * Next, you need to choose what instance type needs to be used to run your jobs.
 You can get the list [here]( https://cloud.google.com/vertex-ai/docs/training/configure-compute#machine-types).

 * You can choose a [GCP bucket](https://cloud.google.com/storage/docs/creating-buckets) to which Vertex should output any artifacts from your training run.

 * You can also choose a custom docker image that you want ZenML to use as a base image for creating an environment to run your jobs on Vertex AI.

-* You need to have the `gcp` cli set up with the right credentials.
-Make sure you have the permissions to create and manage Vertex AI custom jobs.

 * A container registry has to be configured in the stack.
 This registry will be used by ZenML to push your job images that Vertex will use.
 Check out the [cloud guide](../features/guide-aws-gcp-azure.md) to learn how you can set up an GCP container registry.